NayeliGutierrez/Gene-find/README.md

 In this project, our main objectives are:

-**1.** Develop a function to extract genes of interest from one or more genomes efficiently.
+**1.** Develop a function to efficiently extract genes of interest from one or more genomes.

 **2.** Implement a function to filter sequences to the desired base pair (bp) length for targeted analysis.

 **3.** Utilize MAFFT to align the retrieved sequences for accurate comparisons.

 **4.** Generate and visualize gene trees to gain valuable insights.

 Focus Gene: ATPase Alpha Subunit